qiiwiiq/Meet-a-Movie/README.md

 Wanna see a movie but have no idea what to see?

 Try this app:
-- Randomly pick a movie quote for you
+- Randomly pick a movie with a quote for you
 - Filter the movies by publish years or by genres
-- Create your own movie collection lists
+- Sign up and create your own movie collection lists
 - Upload the quote and the movie you loved
 - Copy quotes and share with your friends